 "I want you to teach me so bad…" read one letter dated April 3, 2016, and written on lined paper with a blue pen.
 "Your my fantasy.
 I wish I blessed to touch your body [sic]"

 Jenny, who is in her early 40s, said more than 100 sexually grotesque letters, some five or six pages long, have landed in her mailbox in her three years on Louisiana's sex offender registry.
-Her photo, home address, charge (as a teacher she had sex with a 16-year-old student) and even her scars and tattoos are listed on the state sheriff's website.
+Her photo, home address, charge (as a teacher she had sex with a 16-year-old student), and even her scars and tattoos are listed on the state sheriff's website.
 Some news reports about her crime also list her address.

 The plight of registered female sex offenders could be a hard sell to some.
 Like males who offend, they can and do cause extreme physical and emotional damage to their victims.
 In addition to prison time, they can also be subject to a long list of lifetime restrictions such as where they can live and work as well as being listed, often publicly, on their state's sex offender registry.
 The reason for these post-sentence restrictions come under the guise of public safety, but a growing number of critics are disputing the true benefits of what they call "draconian" laws.

 Prior to 1994, few states kept a sex offender registry.
 That changed with the kidnapping and disappearance of 11-year-old Jacob Wetterling in 1989—a disappearance that haunted parents across the nation (27 years later Daniel Heinrich, while on trial for possessing child pornography, confessed to killing Jacob).
 In 1994, a law in Jacob's name was passed requiring all states to create a registry of convicted sex offenders for the use of law enforcement.
 In 1996, another brutal crime spurred a new law.
 Megan's Law—named for the seven-year-old girl who was raped and murdered by a man previously convicted of sexually assaults—made those registries public.
-These registries provide information to concerned residents about where sex offenders live, work and attend school as well as their internet identities.
+These registries provide information to concerned residents about where sex offenders live, work, and attend school as well as their internet identities.

 More than 750,000 people are listed on the FBI's National Sex Offender Registry, which is a rough accumulation of registries that are managed by each state.
-Women make up about seven percent of that number.
+Women make up about 7 percent of that number.
 While it is difficult to gauge the experience of all female registrants, the half dozen I interviewed for this story detailed how they have become the objects of sexual assault and harassment because of their sex offender status.
 Furthermore, because of the stigma of their convictions, the women often feel powerless to stop or report incidences.

 Like Jenny, Shawna Baldwin, 34, has received her share of letters from strangers.
 "Describing their male parts to me, asking if I have ever been gang banged, if I have rape fantasies," she said.
 "They assume that I am a closet sex freak because I'm on the registry."

-The now-mother of three was convicted at 19 for having sex with a 14-year-old male, which she details in the documentary Untouchables.
+The now-mother of three was convicted at 19 for having sex with a 14-year-old male, which she details in the documentary Untouchable.
 Her parole period finished in July, which included twice-yearly lie detector tests and sex offender therapy, but she will remain on the Oklahoma registry for life.
 In 2011, Shawna says the letters she received materialized into a stalker who would stare at her outside the salon where she worked as a hairstylist.
 When he began approaching her and her children, Baldwin filed a protective order, according to court documents she supplied.
 That was the one time she stood up for herself.

 Baldwin says that, while working in her old job, her boss would constantly make crude comments and intentionally rub himself on her.
 He knew of her status because she is required to inform every employer.
 Baldwin never felt she could complain "because who is going to believe the sex offender," she said.

 Jenny hasn't reported the authors of the letters to prison wardens because she wants "to stay under the radar," especially when it comes to law enforcement.
-Any violation of her parole could kickstart a 15 year suspended sentence.
+Any violation of her parole could kickstart a 15-year suspended sentence.
 Neither prison responded to questions or a request for comment.

 Watch: Meet the Canadian vigilante who spends his nights hunting sexual predators.